sagarcmd/ml-lab-cse-5211/README.md

 sentiment analysis.

 # Objective of this Research
 The primary goal of this study is to develop an effective model for sentiment analysis based on movie review.
-In order to achieve this goal, the other goals are:
+In order to achieve this goal, the other goals are: <br>
-1 To predict the type of a movie upon reading the review of that movie.
+1 To predict the type of a movie upon reading the review of that movie. <br>
-2 To determine the degree to which the public views the film based on reviews.
-3 To evaluate the mood in relation to the audience's reaction.
+2 To determine the degree to which the public views the film based on reviews.<br> 3 To evaluate the mood in relation to the audience's reaction. <br>
 4 To enhance the marketing initiatives.

 # Methodology